microsoft/custom-connectors-masterclass/lab02/README.md

 !["Create Operation"](./assets/lab02_02_createoperation.png)

 ### Naming / Description
-As a minimun you need to enter a unique id for this action.
+As a minimum you need to enter a unique id for this action.
 Choose a name which is easily recognizable and not a typical "id" because later on other actions use this id to refer to it.

 We want to call the Nordic Summit Event API to get a list of all available events, which we can call it with a **GET** request to this url:
 **https://apim-dhino-fetch-test.azure-api.net/001/export/query/FEC542ED-32AA-4C6D-94E5-6B3841C96B59/910D07E6-F700-404E-8B5A-7263C9DCC58A/EVENTS**